Connecticut Field Trips for Homeschoolers

 One of the best perks of homeschooling is having the freedom to learn about the things that interest your family.
 With so many attractions, natural landscapes, and exciting destinations, there is no shortage of field trip ideas in Connecticut.
 Finding ways to delve deeper into a particular unit of study or reinforce your child’s current homeschool curriculum is easy in the Constitution State.

-Plus, as a bonus, we’ve included a free download of Time4Learning lesson plans at the end of this post that might be the perfect supplement for each trip.
+Plus, as a bonus, we’ve included a free download of Time4Learning lesson tie-ins at the end of this post that might be the perfect supplement for each trip.

 Home education is not the same in every state.
 Make sure you’re getting the information you need to start homeschooling in the Constitution State.